Brussels Metro: Premetro

-Line 3 and Line 4 are tram lines using the North–South Axis tunnel which crosses the city centre from Brussels-North via Brussels-South to Albert.
-Line 3 runs from Churchill in the south to Esplanade in the north.
-Line 4 runs from Brussels-North to the Stalle car park in the south.
-This North–South Axis is being upgraded to metro service; works have begun in 2019, including north-eastward prolongation of the metro tunnel, and the transition to conventional metro is foreseen for 2024.
+Line 4 and Line 10 are tram lines using the North–South Axis tunnel which crosses the city centre from Brussels-North via Brussels-South to Albert.
+Line 4 runs from Brussels-North to Stalle Parking in the south.
+Line 10 runs from Hôpital Militaire/Militair Hospitaal in the north to Churchill in the south.
+This North–South Axis is being upgraded to metro service; works have begun in 2019, including north-eastward prolongation of the metro tunnel, and the transition to conventional metro is foreseen for 2030.